With a vehicle safari you have two choices – self drive safari or a guided safari.

 The exception to the above may be a dedicated photographic safari where the driver is a photographer and he/she understands what you are wanting to achieve in terms of subjects, lighting etc.

 But even here you have photo safaris and photo safaris!
 Some of these operators have money as their goal and not client satisfaction so they pack the vehicles with as many people as possible - up to 10 or 12.

 If you want to go on a photo safari choose one that is run by a photographer and where there are few people on the vehicle so that you will be able to shoot from either side and from out the roof.

-She specialises in photo tours to Southern Africa and we went with Kathryn on a guided safari in Etosha and she knows where to find the animals and, being a photographer, she understands where to position her vehicle so that her guests get their shots.
+She specialises in photo tours to Namibia and we went with Kathryn on a guided safari in Etosha and she knows where to find the animals and, being a photographer, she understands where to position her vehicle so that her guests get their shots.

 Her safaris are not expensive like some of the big name tour operators and, with her, you know who you are getting for a driver/guide - there are no surprises!

 Kathryn also limits the maximum number of people on each vehicle to just three so you have space to unpack your photo equipment and space to move in order to get to windows and sun-roofs.